eellpp/pubScratchpad/programming/java/spring/Profile.md

 We can also set the default profile when no other profile is set by setting `spring.profiles.default`

+On local machine these can be manually setup as above.
+In the production, it could be part of the OS environment variables or the startup script which decides the spring profile based on some variable like 'box_type' which can be PROD|UAT|DEV

 ### Profile specific properties file
  profile specific properties file should be named as `applications-{profile}.properties`.